Pricing options

 Course Description

-Knowledge of how to study and interpret the bible is mandatory.
+Knowledge of how to study and interpret the bible is mandatory and will be assumed during this course.

 *Strongly encouraged: Completed HE101 or its equivalent.